nightvision04/image-style-recognition/README.md

 The site is also customized for an intuitive mobile experience that lets the user quickly curate pictures from their camera.

  <img src="/snapshots/h3.png" width="680">

  # Machine Learning Pipeline

- The pipeline currently combines several nodes of Principal Component Analysis, and Random Forest classifiers in a convoultion design to traverse image data.
+ The pipeline currently combines several nodes of Principal Component Analysis, and Random Forest classifiers in a convolution design to traverse image data.
 This allows for the model to stay flexible when handling unique image shapes.

 Training data is currently around 90,000 samples and applies a broad variance.